trip-weather/backend/README.md

 - **Weather Forecast**: Find cities with your desired weather conditions using our temperature API interface.

+- **Google Maps**: Explores nearby points of interest to enhance your travel experience.

 - **Hotel Catalog**: Explore an extensive collection of hotels in various cities.
 Apply filters to discover the ideal hotel that meets your requirements.

 - **Flight Tickets**: Let us take care of your transportation needs by utilizing the flight ticket API.